 Quadrant 1: Quadrant of Necessity

-However, many people fall into the trap of getting caught up in Q-1.
-By spending all our time here, we become consumed with firefighting everyday instead of crisis prevention.
-Side effects include stress, burn-out, constant firefighting and resolving problems instead of preventing them in the first place.
-We often see working level employees, advertising executives, accountants, etc getting consumed by this quadrant.
+However, many people fall into the trap of getting caught up in Q1.
+By spending all our time here, we become consumed with firefighting every day instead of crisis prevention.
+Side effects include stress, burnout, constant firefighting, and resolving problems instead of preventing them in the first place.
+We often see working level employees, advertising executives, accountants, etc. getting consumed by this quadrant.

 Quadrant 3: Quadrant of Deception